danielssonn/NFTMatch/README.md

 # NFTMatch
-Find an NFT that is most similar to another one.
+Find the most similar NFTs.
 Discover price and predict market pricing with DeFi primitives.